edgelesssys/emojivoto/README.md

     awk 'NF {sub(/\r/, ""); printf "%s\\n",$0;}' admin_certificate.crt
     ```

+    Create a new user called `emojivoto-admin` in the `Users` section in `tools/manifest.json`.
-    Set the output of the previous command in `tools/manifest.json` as the value for `emojivoto-admin` in the `Admins` section:
+    Set the output of the previous command as the value for `Certificate`, and grant the user permissions to update the `web` package:
     ```json
     //...
+    "Users": {
-    "Admins": {
+		"emojivoto-admin": {
-		"emojivoto-admin": "-----BEGIN CERTIFICATE-----\nMIIFazCCA1...hIl3LfuHs=\n-----END CERTIFICATE-----\n"
+            "Certificate": "-----BEGIN CERTIFICATE-----\nMIIFazCCA1...hIl3LfuHs=\n-----END CERTIFICATE-----\n",
+            "UpdatePackages": [
+                "web"
+            ]
+        }
 	}
     //...
     ```